DSM-5-TR Guided Film Preview

 A person with anorexia is often dangerously underweight.
 The lack of nutrition can cause multiple health symptoms, including bone thinning, heart damage, low blood pressure, and multi-organ failure that can prove deadly.2 Identifying and intervening whenever possible for a person with anorexia nervosa is vital to saving their life.
 Keep reading to find out more about how medical professionals can identify anorexia nervosa binge-eating purging.

-The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) is the manual by which doctors diagnose mental health disorders.1 These criteria are very important because they ensure that a doctor in New York State diagnoses a person in the same manner as a person in Arizona.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, Text Revision (DSM-5-TR) is the manual by which doctors diagnose mental health disorders.1 These criteria are very important because they ensure that a doctor in New York State diagnoses a person in the same manner as a person in Arizona.
 With consistent diagnosis can come more consistent treatment.

-The DSM-5 defines anorexia nervosa with three major criteria:
+The DSM-5-TR defines anorexia nervosa with three major criteria:

 - Restriction: A person with anorexia nervosa will significantly restrict their calorie intake, which leads them to develop a low body weight relative to their size, gender, and age.